 Every possession, the first three steps back determine everything.
 Jog, and you lose five feet you'll never get back.
 Sprint, and you reset the math.

-This is a conditioning issue.
+This is a conditioning issue more often than a discipline issue.
 Players who aren't in condition default to jogging.
-Fix the conditioning, you fix 40% of your transition D.
+Fix the conditioning, you fix 40% of your transition D. The basketball conditioning framework covers the energy-system work that produces sprint-back ability in the fourth quarter, not just the first.

 Principle 3: Protect the Paint First, Then Match